 “…jaw-dropping virtuosity … but also a gift for dramatic pacing and a distinctive, convincing sense of poetry… [A] sense of lyricism, gripping dramatic flow and intellectual depth all came together in a bravura performance” hailed the Washington Post after his debut at Kennedy Center in Washington D.C. in January 2016.

 In addition to performing in two concerts at the Heifetz Institute this summer, Chad will also perform with The Philadelphia Orchestra at the Bravo!
-Vail Valley Festival and make his Wolf Trap debut performing the Tchaikovsky Violin Concerto with the National Symphony Orchestra and conductor Stéphane Denève on July 29.
+Vail Valley Festival and made his Wolf Trap debut performing the Tchaikovsky Violin Concerto with the National Symphony Orchestra and conductor Stéphane Denève on July 29.

-in July.
 In Germany, he will make his Berlin debut with Konzerthausorchester Berlin.

 Last spring, Chad made his London debut at Royal Festival Hall with National Youth Orchestra of Great Britain and conductor Kristjan Järvi performing Michael Daugherty’s violin concerto, Fire and Blood.